lokeller/sensecode/README.md

 The demo application is setup to send data with a rate 0.5 systematic code and support up to 32 active nodes.
 It is possible to change these parameters in the file  `DemoApp.h`.

-Included in the demo directory there is also a python script to run a TOSSIM simulation with 32 nodes.
+Included in the demo directory there is also a python script to run a TOSSIM simulation.

 To run the demo application with TOSSIM: